feenkcom/gtoolkit.com/pages/index.md

   <div class="container">
     <div class="row">
       <div class="col-lg-6">
-        <h1>Your own development experience</h1>
+        <h1>Thousands of contextual tools... per system</h1>
         <p class="lead">Programming, exploring data, browsing APIs, knowledge management, log investigations, domain modeling are all part of the same continuum.
-They require dedicated tools, but those tools can come to you in an integrated experience that is specific to your context.
+They require dedicated tools that can come to you in an integrated experience that is specific to your system.
 This is the essence of Moldable Development.
 And this is what Glamorous Toolkit makes practical.</p>
       </div>
       <div class="col-lg-6">
         <div class="sample">
           <iframe width="560" height="315" src="https://www.youtube.com/embed/_ztGZpo9I9E?si=1E94DWiGrwJTlKSr" title="Moldable Development with Glamorous Toolkit" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
-          <div class="picture-caption">Watch Tudor Girba's talk about Moldable Development with Glamorous Toolkit at YOW 2023.
-(The first two minutes has poor sound quality, but it's still worth it ;))</div>
+          <div class="picture-caption">Watch Tudor Girba's YOW 2023 talk <br/> (The first two minutes has poor sound quality, but it's still worth it ;))</div>
         </div>
       </div>
     </div>